-The A3LA-RG serial data port is always in one of two modes: command mode or data mode.
-When the data port is in command mode, AT commands can be entered to control the A3LA-RG.
-In command mode, flow control has no effect, the RTS input is ignored, and the CTS output driven is ON (low).
-When in data mode, the A3LA-RG transfers data over the Iridium network.
-In data mode:
+When the data port is in command mode, AT commands can be entered to control the A3LA-RM.
+In command mode, flow control has no effect, if the Request to send (RTS) input ignored and the CTS output driven ON (low).